UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/vaccinations.md

 Data are reported weekly on Thursdays, with data up to and including the previous Sunday.
-The vaccination programme began on 8 December 2020 with people receiving the vaccine developed by Pfizer/BioNTech, which requires 2 doses, at least 21 days apart, for a full vaccination course.
+The vaccination programme began on 8 December 2020 with people receiving the vaccine developed by Pfizer/BioNTech, and people began receiving the Oxford University/AstraZeneca vaccine from 4 January 2021.
+Both vaccines are given as 2 doses, at least 21 days apart, for a full vaccination course.

 Initially the vaccines were prioritised to be administered to the over-80s, care home residents and workers, and NHS staff.
 The number of people who received each dose is reported.

 #### UK